Hongqi H5

-The Hongqi H5 is a Compact executive car manufactured by the Chinese manufacturer FAW under the luxury Hongqi marque from 2017.
+The Hongqi H5 is a compact executive car produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group from 2017.
 It was positioned under the Hongqi H7 full-size luxury car.
 The second generation Hongqi H5 was unveiled in 2022 with updated design language shared with the Hongqi H9 flagship.

-First generation
+First generation (2017–2022)

 The first generation Hongqi H5 was originally reviewed as a preproduction concept during the 2017 Shanghai Auto Show, the production Hongqi H5 mid-size sedan debuted on the 2017 Guangzhou Auto Show.
 The Hongqi H5 is based on the same platform as the third generation Mazda 6 (GJ/GL), which is known as Mazda Atenza (produced by FAW-Mazda joint venture) in the Chinese market.

 Powertrain

-For the 2018 model year, the only engine option is a 1.8-litre turbo producing 178 hp and 250 Nm of torque mated to a 6-speed automatic gearbox. with prices ranging from 149,800 to 195,800 yuan.
+For the 2018 model year, the only engine option was a 1.8-litre turbo producing 178 hp and 250 Nm of torque, the engine was mated to a 6-speed automatic gearbox. with prices ranging from 149,800 to 195,800 yuan.